Genomic surveillance

 Currently, I lead the Global Pneumococcal Sequencing (GPS) Project to survey one of the major children killers – pneumococcus.
 Partnering with more than 100 scientists around the globe, I analyse >26,000 pneumococcal genomes to understand how pneumococci escape the current vaccine.
 We deciphered the mechanism of vaccine evasion and identified major vaccine-escaping strains.
 The finding provides evidence basis to inform more effective vaccine design and vaccine policy at national and international level to further reduce child death.

-I now line-manage three bioinformaticians and supervise postgraduate students in Bentley group at Sanger.
+I now line-manage postdocs, bioinformaticians and supervise postgraduate students in Bentley group at Sanger.
+I am also a Senior Lecturer in Bioinformatics at University of Bath and open to supervising PhD students.
 In addition, I transfer my expertise and experience to researchers, especially those from LMICs, by providing bespoke training and mentorship for collaborators in GPS and JUNO projects.

 My timeline